cupidthecat/cupid-safeguard/README.md

 # cupid-safeguard

+**Ever run into a situation where you've got important data or a code on one device, and you just can't easily get it onto another device without exposing it or jumping through complicated hoops?**

+This project aims to **simplify** that scenario by giving you a small, self-contained HTTPS server.
+You can run `cupid-safeguard` on a trusted device in your private or home network, then securely submit and view data from other devices on the same network—**without** exposing it to the wider internet or depending on public cloud services.

-This project demonstrates a simple HTTPS server application written in C that:
+It demonstrates a simple server application written in C that:
 - Accepts local (private/loopback) client connections only.
 - Serves an HTML page allowing users to submit data.
 - Broadcasts new data to all connected clients in real-time via **Server-Sent Events (SSE)**.
 - Uses **OpenSSL** to enable HTTPS/TLS with a self-signed certificate.

 > **Note**: This is **not** a production-ready application—it's primarily for demonstration and local testing.
 ---

 ## Features